rouskinlab/seismic-rna/src/userdocs/manuals/logging.rst

 Each level is also output in a different color to make it easier to spot more important messages.

-Controlling which messages are printed
+How to control which messages are logged to standard output
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 By default, the only messages that are printed to standard output are of